-You can use a pastry blender, your hands or a basic food processor to bring the crust together.
-I prefer my hands- I need to touch it know when it is just coming together.
-Then wrap the gluten-free crust in saran wrap.
+Form into a disc and wrap the crust in saran wrap.
 The crust needs to rest for 45-60 minutes in the refrigerator.
 Which gives you time to preheat the oven and make the filling.
 Plus have a glass wine, if needed.

 Fresh veggies work too.
-I recommend sauteeing chopped onions for 5 minutes to soften them before adding the pot pie filling.
+I recommend sauteing chopped onions for 5 minutes to soften them before adding the pot pie filling.
 The peas and carrots can be added raw. with the chicken.

 Speaking of leftover chicken… we used leftover poached chicken from our monthly Butcher Box.
 Good high-quality chicken has a stronger chicken-y flavor.
 Maybe because it is a healthier animal to start with?
 I am not sure but I have noticed that chickens that are allowed to forage for part of their food do tend to taste better.

-What I do know is that when we buy farm direct at the Saturday market or when we have it delivered from Butcher Box we get the same result.
+What I do know is that when we buy farm direct at the Saturday farmers market or when we have it delivered from Butcher Box we get the same result.
 It is just significantly better than what our local store carries.
-But with Butcher Box, I don’t have to worry if I can’t make it to the farmers market each week.
-Win-win.

 OK back to the chicken.
 I used leftover poached chicken (and yes, we always brine our chicken!).
 We simply poach the chicken in salted water seasoned with black peppercorns and lots of bay leaves.
 This is my go-to cold weather combo but you can use whatever herbs tickle your fancy.

-Next, I remove the pie crust from the fridge and divide the dough into four pieces, roll it out until it just fits into/ over the ramekins and squeeze it on.
+Next, I remove the pie crust from the fridge and divide the dough into four pieces, roll it out until it just fits into/ over the ramekins, and squeeze it on.
 Use a fork or your fingers to pinch the edges down tight.
 Cut 2 slits in the top of each ramekin to allow the steam can escape.

 Then I use a pastry brush to coat the crust with an egg wash.
 This is optional, but you won’t get the lovely color that pot pies should have.
 Bake the pot pies until GBD.
 Golden brown and delicious!